AFARS – PART 5127

 Patents, Data, and Copyrights

 (e) Obtain approval to exempt specific United States patents from the patent indemnity clause from:

 However, the Commander, U.S. Army Materiel Command and designees that have patent counsel may give approval.

 5127.202-3 Adjustment of royalties.

-(a) The office having cognizance of patent matters must report the results of any action taken in compliance with FAR 27.202-3 to the Chief, Regulatory Law and Intellectual Property Law Division, Office of the Judge Advocate General.
+(a) The office having cognizance of patent matters must report the results of any action taken in compliance with FAR 27.202-3 to the Chief, Regulatory Law and Intellectual Property Law Division, U.S. Army Legal Services Agency.